Guide to the Collection

 A. Personal correspondence, 1803-1829

 This subseries contains correspondence of Amos Binney with non-family members.
 Included are papers related to the Methodist Episcopal Church in Boston (1803-1814); letters from Gen. Daniel Parker about Binney's work as Navy Agent for Boston and personal matters; a letter from Benjamin Homans (23 June 1813) about "evil spirits" in Boston, the Essex Junto, and the loss of the U.S.S.
 Chesapeake; a letter from Commodore Thomas Tingey (29 Jan.
-1820) about his slave Harry who had escaped to Boston; and correspondence with Capt.
+1820) about a man named Harry, enslaved by Tingey, who had escaped to Boston; and correspondence with Capt.
 David Porter and Caleb Eddy about the official investigation into Amos Binney's conduct as Navy Agent (1822).
 Primary correspondents are Daniel Parker and David Porter.
 Included are single letters from Lawrence Kearny, Benjamin Waterhouse, Daniel Webster, and Anne Royall.
 The subseries also contains two letters from Stephen Cushing to Binney's brother John Binney about the War of 1812 and opposition to the war (1812).

 B. Navy records, 1812-1826 [photocopies]